thomlom/blog/content/blog/setup-eslint-prettier-react/index.md

 }
 ```

 If all goes well, you should have a `pre-commit` hook that both lints and format your code.
-You can find [here](https://www.youtube.com/watch?v=rhKa5ICkrGk) a video of what running a pre-commit hook with the congfiguration above looks like.
+You can find below a video of what running a pre-commit hook with the configuration above looks like:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/rhKa5ICkrGk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>